iuuukhueeee/iuuukhueeee.github.io/posts/create-drm-video.md

 ![Cloudfront Setup](/images/Cloudfront%20setup.png)

-# Step 4: Make a website
+# Step 5: Make an app

-While the Cloudfront is deploying, let's create our website.
+While the Cloudfront is deploying, let's create our app.

 I'll use Vite to create a React app.
 You can use other libraries like Angular or Vue, but the principle stay the same.